 The two drivers behind this are massively increased computing power in individual devices and ubiquitous fast broadband.
 Increasingly, these factors are indivisible because devices are designed to be permanently connected to the internet.
 There has been one glaring omission to this technological revolution though, and that is the world of aviation.
-Until now, inflight broadband has been patchy at best Now, however, fast broadband is coming to airlines and it will transform the passenger experience in the way that it has transformed our everyday lives.
+Until now, inflight broadband has been patchy at best.
+Now, however, fast broadband is coming to airlines and it will transform the passenger experience in the way that it has transformed our everyday lives.

-Last year Lufthansa announced that it was bringing broadband to its short-haul flights in partnership with Inmarsat and Deutsche Telekom.
+In 2015 Lufthansa announced that it was bringing broadband to its short-haul flights in partnership with Inmarsat and Deutsche Telekom.
 The company’s Chairman and CEO, Carsten Spohr described this development as “of extreme importance.”
 If anything this is an understatement.
 If you look at sectors ranging from hotels to coffee shops, broadband has changed them utterly.

 The change that airlines will see is likely to be greater and faster.
 All the technology is already here – except (in most cases) fast, reliable broadband.
 Moreover, people are so used to being online that they often feel digital withdrawal on long-haul flights.
-Small wonder that a recent Inmarsat survey of 9000 fliers showed 83% of passengers would choose an airline that offered inflight Wi-Fi over a similar carrier that didn’t.
+Small wonder that a 2016 Inmarsat survey of 9000 fliers showed 83% of passengers would choose an airline that offered inflight Wi-Fi over a similar carrier that didn’t.